 Travelling by Train To And From Heathrow Airport

 The Heathrow Express is the fastest way to travel into Central London.
-Trains leave every 15 minutes and the journey takes 15 minutes.
-Trains leave Heathrow Airport from approximately 5am until 11.45pm.
-Standard adult fares are £20 for a single ticket purchased online or at a ticket office/machine (or £25 when purchased onboard).
-Visit the Heathrow Express website for further details.
+Trains leave every 15 minutes and the journey takes about 20 minutes.
+Trains to London leave Heathrow Airport from approximately 5am until 11.45pm.
+Standard adult fares are £21 for a single ticket purchased online or at a ticket office/machine (or £26 when purchased onboard).

 Heathrow Connect services run from London Paddington, calling at Ealing Broadway, West Ealing, Hanwell, Southall, Hayes & Harlington and Heathrow Central (Terminals 1, 2 and 3).
 For Terminals 4 and 5, there's a free Heathrow Express transfer service from Heathrow Central.
 Heathrow Connect journey time is about 25 minutes from Paddington to Heathrow Central and adult single tickets cost £10.10.

 Travelling By Tube To And From Heathrow Airport

 The Piccadilly line connects Heathrow Airport to Central London and the rest of the Tube system.
 The Tube is cheaper than the Heathrow Express or Heathrow Connect but it takes a lot longer and is less comfortable.
 Tube services leave Heathrow every few minutes from approximately 5.10am (5.50am Sundays) to 11.45pm (11.30pm Sundays).

 Journey time to Piccadilly Circus is about 50 minutes.
 There are three Tube stations at Heathrow Airport, serving Terminals 1-3, Terminal 4 and Terminal 5.
 A single paper ticket from Heathrow (Zone 6) into Central London (Zone 1) costs £5.50.